 Look back into your past and list your experiences with anything and everything Japanese.
 Why did you like it?
 Or not like it?
 How did it make you feel?

 And what about now?
 What gets you excited?

-If you have been following the Omoshiroi method, you might have already done a Japan-related interests inventory.
+If you have been following the Omoshiroi method (first article in the series here), you might have already done a Japan-related interests inventory.

 Cooking, film, origami, manga, fashion, MUJI, bonsai… anything.
 Defining what you love and getting more of it into your daily life is such a fruitful way to yes, learn Japanese language and culture, but more crucially, enjoy your everyday existence.